Best 16-Inch Chainsaw Chains: Easily Tackle Light-Duty Jobs

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Landscaping your yard shouldn’t be a struggle; and, so long as you have the proper tools on hand, it doesn’t have to be.
 A 16-inch chainsaw is a versatile tool that is handy for casual use.
 Sure, if you are going to be a lumberjack, you might want something more heavy-duty.
-But if you’re going to be working mainly in the backyard, then a 16-inch system is more than sufficient.
+But if work mainly in the backyard, then a 16-inch system is more than sufficient.
 Plus, since these chainsaws are geared more towards residential use, they are lightweight and easy to maneuver.

 You can spot a 16-inch chainsaw through its 66 links (or on the saw’s specs).
 Because of this specific size, it requires a specific type of chain to work properly.
 Without the correct chain attached, you risk it falling off the bar.
 At best, it will slow down your workday.
 At worst, it is a serious safety risk.
 The good news is that you can avoid these issues by picking out one of the best 16-inch chainsaw chains for your next project.
 To assist, we’ve broken down the top options, along with some tips on making the right selection.